Okon-Itrechio/STUDENTS-PERFORMANCE-ANALYSIS/README.md

 # STUDENTS-PERFORMANCE-ANALYSIS
 ## Project Overview
-This project aims to analyse students' performance data to using factors such as race/ethnicity,
+This project aims to analyse student's performance using factors such as race/ethnicity,
-parents' educational level, the quality of lunch received and test-preparation to gain insight into
+parent's educational level, the quality of lunch received and test-preparation to gain insight into
 their performance.

 ## Data Source